Melbourne-Backpack/melbourne-backpack/README.md

 + Viewing shopping malls near CBD Melbourne
 + Viewing yours and others' profile information
 + Viewing recommended videos for starting a semester in RMIT Melbourne
++ Filtering base on the content of interest
 + Logout the system

 #### 📱 Basic Screen shots